 - reading, writing and critical thinking skills – for example, by using blogs and chat rooms

-- social skills – for example, by connecting with others on social media
+- social connections – for example, by connecting with others on social media

-- values – for example, by observing good role models in the media.
+- values – for example, by observing role models in the media

 Children can be media creators, not just consumers.
 Making their own movies, taking photographs, and creating online content